BlackGoldfishes/BlackGoldfishes/README.md

 <div align="center">

-Call me Goldfish/Sunrise ^-^
+Call me Sun/Goldfish ^-^

-I love WoF and G&B :D

-I am very shy and a little awkward, if I hover around your G&B cosplays on PT jsyk I really want to be friends <3
+I am very shy and a little awkward, if I hover around your G&B/BT cosplays on PT jsyk I really want to be friends <3

 [Art fight account](https://artfight.net/~BlackGoldfishes), I don't participate anymore but there are some of my OCs here.